Standon Hill and Lynch Tor

 After huffing and puffing up to Standon Hill this is the view west to Cornwall (shame the cloud has dropped!)

 Cloud was definitely building.
-As I look to White Tor right with Great Mis Tor left
+As I look to White Tor right with Great Mis Tor left.
+Time to get a wiggle on to Lynch Tor

 The mist drops onto Great Mis Tor with North Hessary Tor and the mast barely visible now